0xSpaceShard/starknet-devnet/contracts/l1-l2-messaging/cairo/README.md

 ### Interact with Devnet

-To interact with the Devnet, [Starkli](https://book.starkli.rs/) is the easied CLI tool to use.
+To interact with Devnet, [Starkli](https://book.starkli.rs/) is the easiest CLI tool to use.
 To work with Starkli, you need two files:
 * The keystore file with the private key being encrypted there.
 This file can also be replaced by the private key in plain text, which is totally fine for testing.